-Barbara Anne Kolasa, the youngest of four children, was born on July 26, 1933 to James and Antonette Glowa Kolasa in Elmira, Michigan.
-St. Thomas Aquinas was their home parish.
-Barbara attended Elmira Rural Agricultural School through the eighth grade.
-She received her high school education at St. Mary’s, Gaylord, where she was taught by Grand Rapids Dominicans.
+I am the youngest of four children born to James and Antonette Glowa Kolasa on July 26, 1933, in Elmira, Michigan, and named Barbara Anne.
+St. Thomas Aquinas was our home parish.
+I attended Elmira Rural Agricultural School through the eighth grade.
+I received my high school education at St. Mary’s, Gaylord, where I was taught by Grand Rapids Dominicans.

-Barbara joined the Dominican Sisters at Marywood on September 30, 1951 and at reception received the name Sister Mary Joyce of Our Mother of Confidence.
-Sister Joyce earned her BA at Aquinas College, an MA in Elementary Administration at Central Michigan University and her Permanent Certification in Elementary Education from the State of Michigan.
+I earned a B.A. at Aquinas College, an M.A. in Elementary Administration at Central Michigan University, and my Permanent Certification in Elementary Education from the State of Michigan.

-Beginning in 1953 Sister Joyce was a teacher and, several times, also a principal until 1983.
-She taught in Bay City; West Branch; Blessed Sacrament, St. Thomas and St. Anthony in Grand Rapids; Saginaw, Essexville, Merrill and St. Mary’s in Gaylord.
+Beginning in 1953, I was a teacher and also a principal until 1983.
+I taught in Bay City; West Branch; Blessed Sacrament, St. Thomas and St. Anthony schools in Grand Rapids; Saginaw; Essexville; Merrill; and St. Mary’s in Gaylord.

-In 1983, Sister Joyce became a pastoral minister to the elderly of the Basilica of St. Adalbert parish in Grand Rapids.
-She visited and brought Holy Communion to shut-ins at home and in many nursing homes.
-In 2000, Sister went north to Acme and then to St. Joseph parish on the Old Mission Peninsula, Traverse City, to continue this very special ministry.
-Retiring from full time ministry in 2007, Sister Joyce moved to Marywood and is presently ministering to the elderly shut-ins of Sacred Heart of Jesus parish.
+In 1983 I became a pastoral minister to the elderly of the Basilica of St. Adalbert Parish in Grand Rapids.
+I visited and brought Holy Communion to shut-ins at home and in many nursing homes.
+In 2000 I went north to Acme and then to St. Joseph’s parish on the Old Mission Peninsula, Traverse City, to continue this ministry.
+Retiring from full time ministry in 2007, I moved to Marywood and now am residing at Aquinata Hall.

 Pray for the sick and elderly